-According to section 4 of paragraph 8 of the Act on The Police, the head of the local police on demand reports annually to the local governing authority (council) on the public safety situation of the area of jurisdiction, on measures taken to the benefit of public safety, on the duties connected as well as relations between the police and the local council.
-The Act on the
+According to section 4 of paragraph 8 of the Act on The Police, the head of the local police reports annually to the local governing authority (council) on demand on the public safety situation of the area of jurisdiction, on measures taken to the benefit of public safety, on the duties connected as well as relations between the police and the local council.
+The Act on the Police provides numerous other opportunities for the co-operation of the police and the local government:

-Police provides numerous other opportunities for the co-operation of the police and the local government:
+- The body of representatives can make observations concerning the decisions, measures of the police or their omission; - The local government can conclude contracts with the head of local council especially to perform duties concerning the local public security to enhance the co-operation between local authorities and the police to establish, enlarge and upgrade the local police; - The heads of the local police and the local government can establish a crime prevention and public safety committee to assist and oversee the duties connected to public safety;

-- The body of representatives can make observations concerning the decisions, measures of the police or their omission; - The local government can conclude contracts with the head of local council especially to perform duties concerning the local public security to enhance the co-operation between local authorities and the police to establish, enlarge and upgrade the local police; - The heads of the local police and the local government can establish a crime prevention and public safety committee to assist and oversee the duties connected to public safety; - 2.2 How is the fulfilment of these procedures ensured, and which constitutionally established authorities/institutions are responsible for exercising these procedures?
+2.2 How is the fulfilment of these procedures ensured, and which constitutionally established authorities/institutions are responsible for exercising these procedures?

-The Supreme Commander of the Armed Forces is the President of the Republic.
-In war time, the National Defence Committee is to be established, which is headed by the President of the Republic, and consists of the Speaker of the Parliament, the Prime Minister, the ministers, the leaders of the parties represented in the Parliament and the Chief of General Staff with the right of consultation.
+The Supreme Commander of the Defence Forces is the President of the Republic.
+According to Article 48 and Article 49 of the Fundamental Law, in state of emergency, the National Defence Committee is to be established, which is headed by the President of the Republic, and consists of the Speaker of the Parliament, the Prime Minister, the ministers, the leaders of the parties represented in the Parliament and the Chief of General Staff with the right of consultation.